SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/form/file.md

 ### create

 Creates a new file entry associated with form's field.
 By making this call you basically "request permission" to upload a file.
-In return, you are provided with upload credentials (url, form fields, etc.).<br>
+In return, you are provided with upload credentials (URL, form fields, etc.).<br>
 Note that in order to actually "include" file as form field's value, creating and uploading file is not enough.
  You must then submit a form with file ID as a value of corresponding form field.